RRR06/QustodioBypass/README.md

 - Win 10/7 (Only tested on Win 10)
 - iOS
 - Mac
+- Android

 # Downloading/Usage
-Read the README.md file for which folder to download and how to use scripts
+Read the README.md file for which folder to download and how to use scripts.
+Or come to our Discord for other workarounds!
+(Invite link found innthe subreddit)